parsifal-47/sisal-is/README.md

 - f (function)
 - let in
+- if elseif else
 - for in [at] returns
+- for while
+- for repeat
-- sum, min, max, array (reductions)
+- sum, product, array, value, max, min (reductions)
 - arithmetics + - * /